 Shinkansen (bullet train): one-way Y13,080

 Kyoto is only 2.5 hours from Tokyo by comfortable bullet trains.
-If you really wanted to, you could even visit Kyoto as a day trip from Kyoto.
-For details, see my Tokyo Lands the 2020 Olympics page.
+If you really wanted to, you could even visit Kyoto as a day trip from Tokyo.
+For details, see How To Get Travel From Tokyo To Kyoto on my companion website TrulyTokyo.com

 Flights to Kyoto